Erling Haaland: 2023–24: Second consecutive Premier League Golden Boot

 After registering a seventh club hat-trick plus an assist against Fulham on 2 September, Haaland became the fastest ever player to achieve 50 Premier League goal involvements (goals plus assists); with just 39 appearances in the competition, he eclipsed Andy Cole's previous record by four matches.
 On 25 October, Haaland scored his first two Champions League goals of the season in a 3–1 win at Young Boys.
 On 29 October, he recorded two goals and one assist in a 3–0 derby win over Manchester United at Old Trafford.
 The following day, he was presented with the Gerd Müller Trophy at the 2023 Ballon d'Or awards ceremony, given to the player with the most goals scored for club and country across a single season.
 On 25 November, Haaland became the fastest player to score 50 Premier League goals in a 1–1 draw with Liverpool; with just 48 appearances, he comfortably beat the previous record of 65 matches by Andy Cole.
-After suffering a bone stress injury in his foot in early December, Haaland would miss nearly two months of action, including City's success at the 2023 FIFA Club World Cup, and would not return to the pitch until the end of January 2024.
+After suffering a bone stress injury in his foot in early December, Haaland would miss nearly two months of action, including City's victory at the 2023 FIFA Club World Cup, and would not return to the pitch until the end of January 2024.

 On 20 February 2024, Haaland scored the sole goal of a home win over Brentford, joining Harry Kane as the only players to have scored against every Premier League team they had faced.
 A week later, he netted five goals in a 6–2 victory against Luton Town in the FA Cup, marking the second time he achieved such a feat for the club and becoming the first player to do so twice.
 Additionally, he matched his club's record for most goals by an individual in an FA Cup match, a record previously held by Frank Roberts in 1926 and Bobby Marshall in 1930.
 Furthermore, Haaland's accomplishment marked the first instance of a player scoring five goals in the competition since George Best in 1970.
 On 4 May, Haaland scored four goals in a 5–1 win over Wolverhampton Wanderers, his first league hat-trick of the year and third of the season in all competitions.

 Haaland scored both goals in City's 2–0 vital win away to Tottenham Hotspur on 14 May, bringing his side back to the top of the Premier League table with one match remaining.
 Five days later, City would successfully defend their title following a 3–1 victory against West Ham.
 Haaland also secured a second consecutive Premier League Golden Boot, with 27 goals in 31 matches.
 However, he would be unable to retain the FA Cup, failing to score in City's 2–1 final rematch defeat to Manchester United on 25 May.